FancyFoodie/policies/privacy-policy.md

 ## Cookies and Web beacons

-Pear Deck also uses "cookies" to collect information and improve our Services.
+Fancy Foodie also uses "cookies" to collect information and improve our Services.
 A cookie is a small data file that we transfer to your Device.
 We may use “persistent cookies” to save your registration ID and login password for future logins to our Services.
 We may use “session ID cookies” to enable certain features of our Services, to better understand how you interact with our Services and to monitor aggregate usage and web traffic routing on our Services.
 You can instruct your browser, by changing its options, to stop accepting cookies or to prompt you before accepting a cookie from the websites you visit.
 If you do not accept cookies, however, you may not be able to use all aspects of our Services.

 We also use Web beacons, also called web bugs to collect information and improve our Services.
 A Web beacon is typically a transparent graphic image (usually 1 pixel x 1 pixel) that is placed on a site or in an email.

 We do not use cookies or Web beacons to collect Personal Information nor do we collect precise geographic location.
 However, some Devices automatically log location information in photos and videos recorded by that Device.
-If you upload any User Content from a Device that does so, .you agree that we may use this information to optimize your experience.
+If you upload any User Content from a Device that does so, you agree that we may use this information to optimize your experience.
 If you do not wish to share User Content embedded with your geo-location information with us, please do not upload them.
 If you don’t want to store location data in your User Content, please consult the documentation for your Device to turn off that feature.

 ## Analytics

-Pear Deck also collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
+Fancy Foodie also collects some information (ourselves or using third party services) using logging and cookies, such as IP address, which can be correlated with Personal Information.
 We use this information for the above purposes and to monitor and analyze use of our Services, for the Service’s technical administration, to increase our Service’s functionality and user-friendliness, and to verify users have the authorization needed for our Services to process their requests.
 As of the date this policy went into effect, we use Google Analytics to track anonymous usage across all users and Intercom.io to track usage for users specifically identified as teachers.
 [The Privacy Policy of Google Analytics](http://www.google.com/intl/en/policies/) are available online, [and information on how to opt out of that service](https://tools.google.com/dlpage/gaoptout?hl=en).
-The [Intercom.io Privacy Policy](http://docs.intercom.io/privacy) is also available.

 ## HOW WE USE YOUR INFORMATION